1. About

 n_bytes |

-The populated size of this Data Chunk.
-If this is not a Data Chunk, the value is ignored, unless Extra Tag Info is present. |
+The populated size of this data chunk.
+If this is not a data chunk, the value is ignored, unless Extra Tag Info is present. |

-5.2.1.
+5.1.1.
 Extra Tag Info

 The tags of an object header chunk may duplicate key fields of the Object Header, so that a scanner can reconstruct the directory tree from tags alone, without reading the data area of most object header chunks (see Reading a YAFFS2 Image).